johnfairh/site/ruby_swiftpm.md

 ## Module map

 The module map has to contain the absolute location of the umbrella header, and the name of the library to link with.
-We don't know either of these in the general case.

 ## Package.swift